veresh/bpms-build-common/README.md

 BPMS Common Build
 =================
-This module is reponsible of installing common dependencies.rb as an artifact.
+This module is reponsible of installing common dependencies.rb as an artifact avoiding each module to have it's own dependency file and inturn using same set of libraries across Intalio modules.

 All modules should load dependencies from this module instead of loading thier specific dependencies.rb.